Increasing Water Supply Must Balance Conservation Measures - California Political Review

-In a recent commentary, tax-fighter Jon Coupal exposed one of the hidden agendas behind Senate Constitutional Amendment 4, which was recently introduced in the California Legislature.
-Coupal writes: “They wish to charge those water users they perceive as ‘bad’ more per gallon than those users they perceive as ‘good.’
-The beauty of ‘cost of service’ rates, however, is that they are fair for everyone: You pay for what you use.”
+In a recent commentary tax fighter Jon Coupal exposed one of the hidden agendas behind recently Senate Constitutional Amendment 4 recently introduced in the California Legislature.
+Coupal writes: “They wish to charge those water users they perceive as “bad” more per gallon than those users they perceive as “good.”
+The beauty of “cost of service” rates, however, is that they are fair for everyone: You pay for what you use.”

 California’s consumers already endure tiered rates for electricity consumption, where if their electricity consumption goes beyond approved levels, they pay more per kilowatt-hour.
 At least with electricity, there is some rationale for tiered pricing, because when demand exceeds capacity the utility has to purchase power from the grid at the spot market rate.
 But in the case of water that’s a much harder case to make.
 Water prices are negotiated far in advance by water utilities.